helenclx/leilukin-site/src/blog/posts/2024-04-21-april-2024-leilukins-hub-overhaul-with-eleventy.md

 ### Featured Articles being Party of Articles

 Formerly, pages that featured my interviews were on their own page called "featured".
 Now, these [featured articles](/articles/#featured-articles) are merged into the [articles](/articles) page.

+### Responsive Shrine Header Images

+I have created two different resolutions of each header image of my [shrines](/shrines).
+Which version of the shrine header image gets displayed depends on if your screen is horizontal or vertical.

 ### Scroll-to-Top Function